hjkmines/mod1_project/README.md

 ## Features
+* Full CRUD application
 * Browse today's top headlines by category
 * Receive a random headline
 * See more info on any headline (title, summary, link)
 * Click on a link to open up the full article on the web
 * Add articles to your favorites list
+* Remove articles from your favorates list

 ## Status
 Project is: finished with option to expand functionality and DRY out code.